ARMmbed/mbed-os-5-docs/docs/api/networksocket/DTLSSocket.md

 ## DTLSSocket

-`DTLSSocket` and `DTLSSocketWrapper` are implementing DTLS stream over existing `Socket` transport.
-Design and implementation details are explained in [Secure Socket](../reference/securesocket.html) page.
+`DTLSSocket` and `DTLSSocketWrapper` implement DTLS stream over the existing `Socket` transport.
+You can find design and implementation details in the [Secure Socket](../reference/securesocket.html) page.

-For using secure DTLS connections, application utilise the `DTLSSocketWrapper` through Socket API, so existing applications and libraries should be compatible.
+To use secure DTLS connections, application use the `DTLSSocketWrapper` through the Socket API, so existing applications and libraries are compatible.

-`DTLSSocketWrapper` is inheriting `TLSSocketWrapper` and uses exactly same API.
-Only difference is that it uses timers for keeping track of DTLS timeouts.
-See TLSSocket for usage example.
+`DTLSSocketWrapper` inherits `TLSSocketWrapper` and uses the same API.
+The only difference is that it uses timers to keep track of DTLS timeouts.
+Please see [TLSSocket](tlssocket.html) for an example.

 ### DTLSSocket class reference